polterguy/hyper-core/README.md

 ```

 The above will update the `name` value for your `database.table` database item having the id of 5,
-and set its new value to _"John Doe"_.
+and set its new value to _"John Doe"_. **Notice**, the `update` method can only be given one HTTP query
+parameter as its condition.
+To construct more complex update statements, you must use the extensibility
+features, which we will discuss further down in this document.

 ### Delete operation